 The employee is scheduled to depart New Zealand the next day at 11:00am (corresponding US time).
-The supervisor changed the employee's work schedule to begin four hours prior to the scheduled departure time to accommodate the time needed to travel to the airport, as well as to report to the airport three hours prior to departure, per the State Department's guidelines for international flights.
+The supervisor changed the employee's work schedule to begin four hours prior to the scheduled departure time to accommodate the time needed to travel to the airport, as well as to report to the airport three hours prior to departure, per the State Department's guidelines for international flights (here, 7:00 a.m.).